theupdateframework/taps/tap5.md

 top-level targets role is the search root.
 Otherwise, if the name of a delegated targets role is specified, then it will be the search root instead.

+Together, these extensions allow users to specify essentially different keys for the root and targets role of a repository.

 ## The new root metadata file format

 The following is an example of what the new root metadata file format looks